DanielMartinez4290/react-redux-graphql-ecommerce/README.md

-MERN Stack application built for displaying guitars as an online store
+React / Redux application for displaying guitars as an online store.
+Reads in from Back End GraphQL API